- Research article

-[18, 40].
+Additionally, we uncovered associations with IQ for a few individual SNPs in mothers and children, the majority of which were T2D but not fasting glucose-associated variants.
+Only the variants in PROX1 and G6PC2 had been associated with levels of fasting glucose before [18, 40].
 Since there was some indication that the PROX1 SNP was in HW disequilibrium in mothers and children this association should be carefully assessed.
 However, evidence for the association of IQ with individual variants disappears after a Bonferroni correction for multiple testing (cut-off p-value: 0.001).

 We did not detect an association of the FGGRS with diabetes/glycosuria in the mothers, yet this outcome was positively associated with the T2DGRS.
 SNPs independently associated with maternal diabetes/glycosuria had been earlier related to plasma fasting glucose regulation and T2D risk.